Aquarium

 You still want to rinse the old biological filter to make sure it doesn’t get clogged.
 You should rinse the biological filter more gently than your other filters though, so you don’t lose too much beneficial bacteria.

 Voila!
-Fill your tank back up with the conditioned water (remember to keep the temp the same) and turn your power equipment (heaters, filter pumps etc.) back on!
+Fill your tank back up with the conditioned water (remember to keep the temp the same) and turn your power equipment (heaters, filter pumps, etc.) back on!
 You are good to go.
 Easy right?

 Conclusion

-It can be a little worrisome when taking care of a fish in the beginning, but it doesn’t have to be.
+It can be a little worrisome when taking care of a betta fish in the beginning, but it doesn’t have to be.
 My wife lost her first betta because she followed an online guide and didn’t change the water often enough.

 It can get confusing when it comes to betta’s because the tanks can range from 1 gallon with no power equipment to 20 gallons or more with a full range of power equipment like filters and heaters.